STARS4ALL/tessdb-server/README.md

 These data sources are available:

-+ individual samples (real time, 5 min. aprox between samples).
++ individual samples (real time, configurable, 1 min. aprox between samples).

 Instrument should send their readings at twice the time resolution specified in the config file (in seconds).